KolmogorovLab/Severus/README.md

 * `--write-collapsed-dup` outputs a bed file with identified collapsed duplication regions

-* `--no-ins-seq` omits insertion sequence in the vcf file
+* `--no-ins-seq` do not output insertion sequences to the vcf file

-* `--inbetween-ins` omits insertion sequence in the vcf file
+* `--inbetween-ins` report unmapped insertions around breakpoints

 * `--only-somatic` omits germline outputs in the somatic mode

 * `--output_LOH` outputs a bed file with predicted LOH regions

-* `--ins-to-tra` converts insertions to translocations if position is known
+* `--ins-to-tra` converts insertions to translocations if mapping is known

 ## Output Files